ITI/memorizer/README.md

 ### Boot Test

 1. Install [system/mkosi](https://github.com/systemd/mkosi) v12 for root file system construction.
 Use the zipapp approach.
 Tweak PATH.
-DO NOT use apt-get since that version is outdated.
+DO NOT use apt-get since that version in is outdated.

 2. Build root file system.
 ```